sixtus/go-finger-exercise/ASSUMPTIONS.md

    - This problem is more complex than it first appears.
 Defend with tests and revisit our assumptions frequently to make sure we don't have any logic error.

+## Notes implementing an actors helper
+   - The file is not unique, reading into a map will make the last name win.
+Assuming that's ok.